13085749791/netty/CONTRIBUTING.md

 * Contextual information (e.g. what you were trying to achieve with Netty)
 * Simplest possible steps to reproduce
   * More complex the steps are, lower the priority will be.
-  * A pull request with failing JUnit test case is most preferred, although it's OK to paste the test case into the issue description.
+  * A pull request with failing JUnit ByteBufAllocatorTest case is most preferred, although it's OK to paste the ByteBufAllocatorTest case into the issue description.
 * Anything that might be relevant in your opinion, such as:
   * JDK/JRE version or the output of `java -version`
   * Operating system and the output of `uname -a`